COBRA vs Short-Term Health Insurance in Idaho

 COBRA is not always cheap, but it can sometimes prevent expensive surprises.

-When Short-Term Health Insurance May Make Sense
+When Short-Term Health Insurance May Be Worth Comparing

 It may fit if: